What is the left ventricle?

 To begin with, the functional heart chamber must fill up quickly with oxygen-rich blood that flows from the pulmonary veins after every contraction.

 Next, it has to contract with enough speed and force to push the oxygenated blood into the aorta as it withstands greater aortic pressure and overcomes the pressure that stretches it and other main arteries, facilitating sudden spikes in blood volume (ejection and contraction during systole).

 The left ventricle must also raise and lower its pumping capability under control of the nervous system.

 What happens when the left ventricle doesn’t function properly?

-Since the left ventricle is the heart’s main pumping chamber, serious problems can arise if it does not function properly.
+Since the left ventricle is the primary pumping chamber of the heart, serious problems can arise inside the body if it does not function as it is supposed to.

-For example, if the ventricle enlarges and stiffens over time due to increased blood pressure (as in left ventricular hypertrophy), fluid may accumulate in the lungs.
+For example, if the ventricle enlarges and stiffens over time due to increased blood pressure (as is typical with left ventricular hypertrophy), fluid may accumulate in the lungs.
 Pulmonary edema can lead to breathing difficulties, insufficient blood oxygenation, and sudden cardiac arrest.

 Left ventricular hypertrophy can occur in people with hypertension, coronary heart disease, and congestive heart failure, heart valve disease, cardiomyopathy, diabetes, and other conditions.